Self-similar source-type solutions to the three-dimensional Navier-Stokes equations: 2D Navier-Stokes equation

-We briefly recall the case of the 2D Navier-Stokes equation.
-The so-called Burgers vortex was introduced originally to represent the reaction of a vortex under the influence of the collective effect of surrounding vortices in the ambient medium.
+The Burgers vortex was originally introduced to represent the reaction of a vortex under the influence of the collective effect of surrounding vortices in the ambient medium.
 When we write the steady solution in velocity and vorticity using cylindrical coordinates

-the solution takes the following forms:
+the solution takes the following forms

 where $\Gamma \equiv \int_{\mathbb{R}^2}\omega_0(\bm{x})d \bm{x}$ denotes the velocity circulation.